atelierbram/blog/source/_posts/2017-02-19-lazy-loading.md

 addLoadEvent(loadImg);
 ```

 Now when, for whatever reason, the page takes too long to load on a clients browser, or when javaScript isn’t working, this would result in leaving a blank space at the place where the image should be.

-But instead of the 1px square transparent PNG, we can use an (url encoded) inline SVG with just a text-attribute inside.
+But instead of the 1px square transparent <span class="small-caps">PNG</span>, we can use an (url encoded) inline <span class="small-caps">SVG</span> with just a text-attribute inside.
 In that way, even with javaScript disabled, there will always be visual information on the subject there.

 ```language-html
  <img data-src="assets/img/svg/logo-lll_456x60.svg"